observablehq/framework/docs/getting-started.md

   object-position: 0 100%;
 }

+.wbr::before {
+  content: "\200b";
+}

+figcaption code {
+  font-size: 90%; /* TODO move to global.css */
+}

 </style>

 # Getting started

 Welcome!
 This tutorial will guide your first steps with Observable Framework by way of a hands-on exercise creating a live dashboard of local weather. 🌦️

 But first, what is Observable Framework — or “Framework” for short?
-Framework is… well… an open-source *framework* for building data apps that combines the power of JavaScript for interactive graphics on the front-end with any language you want for data preparation and analysis on the back-end.
+Framework is… well… an <a href="https://github.com/observablehq/cli">open-source</a> *framework* for building data apps that combines the power of JavaScript for interactive graphics on the front-end with any language you want for data preparation and analysis on the back-end.

 Framework is three things in one: